 If the QEF is supported by PCF in order to enforce PDU Session number local quota, the enhancement to the existing procedures are as follows:

 - SM Policy Association Establishment in clause 4.16.4 in TS 23.502 [6]: after step 2, the PCF increases the PDU Session number of the S-NSSAI by one and checks whether the increase leads to exceeding of the local quota of PDU Session.
 If yes, the PCF performs the steps 3-5 in clause 6.19.3.3.1.
 If the local quota returned in step 5 is increased, then the PCF continues the SM Policy Association Establishment procedure.
 Otherwise, the PCF rejects the procedure with a back-off time.
+In LBO roaming case, the PCF is V-PCF.
+In home routed roaming case, the PCF is H-PCF.

 - SM Policy Termination in clause 4.16.6 in TS 23.502 [6]: after step 2, the PCF decreases the PDU Session number of the S-NSSAI by one.
+In LBO roaming case, the PCF is V-PCF.
+In home routed roaming case, the PCF is H-PCF.

 6.19.3.4 Network Slice Quota Event notification